GamesRelated Interview: Tom Kalinske

 he was gracious enough to take some time out of his schedule to sit down with Rich from GamesRelated.

 I was raised in Tucson Arizona where I sang in Tucson Boys Chorus.
-The singing group travelled the US, Canada and Australia, singing.
+The singing group traveled to the US, Canada, and Australia, singing.

-I earned my Bachelor’s of Science degree at the University of Wisconsin, finished my master’s at the University of Arizona.
+I earned my Bachelor of Science degree at the University of Wisconsin and finished my master’s at the University of Arizona.

 Hired by Mattel to be a Product Manager on Preschool Toys (See n’ Say, Jack in Box, Putt Putts, Tuff Stuff).
 I moved onto Barbie business in 1973 when business was $42M, started re-building it fast with a great team to $350M.
 In 1975 I became a Vice President and I was promoted to VP over all toys in 1976.

 Next, I rebuilt the Hot Wheels brand with another team and worked on finding a Male Action line for Mattel which became He-Man, Masters of the Universe.

 I started work on handheld games which eventually became the Intellivision Division (separate from Toys) and eventually became President of the toy division at Mattel.
 Several other Mattel Divisions had financial difficulty in 1980 like Western Publishing, Ringling Brothers, Intellivision, etc. and they were all sold except for the toy division.